sebgroup/green-tokens-figma-plugin/README.md

 ## How it works

-Using [Green tokens](https://github.com/sebgroup/green-tokens) you can genereate a json file with the correct structure to be imported with this Figma plugin.
+Using [Green tokens](https://github.com/sebgroup/green/tree/main/libs/tokens) you can genereate a json file with the correct structure to be imported with this Figma plugin.
+You can also install the latest version of our token through npm at [@sebgroup/green-tokens](https://www.npmjs.com/package/@sebgroup/green-tokens)

 ## Requirements